NiamhOL/Multi-Paradigm-Programming-Assignment/README.md

 Pease note that the source code is located in the /src folder.

-In my case I downloaded the Intell from <a href=https://www.jetbrains.com/idea/>here</a>
+In my case I downloaded the Intelliji Java from <a href=https://www.jetbrains.com/idea/>here</a>

 Click File -> Open (find location of where the project is on your computer) Click Build -> Rebuild Project